rizsotto/reactor-core/docs/svg/README.md

 As a result, most SVG live in `/reactor-core/src/main/java/reactor/core/publisher/doc-files/marbles/`.

+The graphical conventions for SVG marble diagrams are displayed in `/docs/svg/conventions.svg` (in an unoptimized raw SVG).
+One can pick graphical elements from it and add them to a new SVG marble diagram should one want to contribute such a diagram.

+Some of these conventions have also been extracted and reworked with a user/reader's perspective in mind, in order to describe how to read a marble diagram.
+These `legend-` SVGs are specific to the reference documentation.

-Additional SVG that are specific to the reference documentation can be added later in a subfolder here in `/docs/svg/`.
+All images that are specific to the reference documentation can be added to the `/docs/asciidoc/images/` folder.
+SVGs purely aimed at the reference guide do not need to be optimized.

 ## Contributing Marble Diagrams